living in rural area

 What You Will Notice First

-And then they are others who are just not very social.
+Others are just not very social.
 After all, that is why they probably moved into a rural area or were brought up in one.

 Everyone Knows Everyone in Rural Areas

-On the other hand, it can be difficult to keep your business private.
+On the other hand, it can be challenging to keep your business private.
 If you’re not used to living in such close quarters with your neighbors, it may take some time to get used to.

 The Economy Of Living In A Rural Area